-$${Z}^{A}X{N},$$ 31.4
+$${}^{A}{Z}X{N},$$ 31.4

 where the symbols A, X, Z, and N are defined as follows: The number of protons in a nucleus is the atomic number Z, as defined in Medical Applications of Nuclear Physics.
-X is the symbol for the element, such as X as X as X are redundant.
-For example, X is always calcium, and calcium always has X are redundant.
-For example, X is the number of neutrons in a nucleus.
-In the notation for a nuclide, the subscript X is usually omitted.
-The symbol X is defined as the number of nucleons or the total number of protons and neutrons, where A is also called the mass number.
+X is the symbol for the element, such as Ca for calcium.
+However, once Z is known, the element is known; hence, Z and X are redundant.
+For example, Z = 20 is always calcium, and calcium always has Z = 20.
+N is the number of neutrons in a nucleus.
+In the notation for a nuclide, the subscript N is usually omitted.
+The symbol A is defined as the number of nucleons or the total number of protons and neutrons, where A is also called the mass number.
 This name for A is logical; the mass of an atom is nearly equal to the mass of its nucleus, since electrons have so little mass.
-The mass of the nucleus turns out to be nearly equal to the sum of the masses of the protons and neutrons in it, which is proportional to A. In this context, it is particularly convenient to express masses in units of a.
-Both protons and neutrons have masses close to a in a, and so the mass of an atom is close to a in a.
-For example, in an oxygen nucleus with eight protons and eight neutrons, a is a in a its mass is a in a
+The mass of the nucleus turns out to be nearly equal to the sum of the masses of the protons and neutrons in it, which is proportional to A. In this context, it is particularly convenient to express masses in units of u.
+Both protons and neutrons have masses close to 1 u, and so the mass of an atom is close to A u.
+For example, in an oxygen nucleus with eight protons and eight neutrons, A = 16, and its mass is 16 u.
+As noticed, the unified atomic mass unit is defined so that a neutral carbon atom (actually a 12C atom) has a mass of exactly 12 u.
+Carbon was chosen as the standard, partly because of its importance in organic chemistry (see Appendix A).

-$$A = N + Z,$$ 31.5
+$$A = N + Z,$$

-Particle Symbol kg u MeV c 2
+Particle Symbol kg u MeV/ c 2

-Proton p 1.67262×10^{-27} 1.007276 938.27
+Proton р 1.67262×10^{-27} 1.007276 938.27

 Neutron n 1.67493×10 -27 1.008665 939.57

-Electron e 9.1094×10 -31 0.00054858 0.511
+Electron е 9.1094×10 -31 0.00054858 0.511

-Table 31.2 Masses of the Proton, Neutron, and Electron
+TABLE 31.2 Masses of the Proton, Neutron, and Electron

-Let us look at a few examples of nuclides expressed in the ${}^A_Z X_N$ notation.
-The nucleus of the simplest atom, hydrogen, is a single proton, or ${}^1_1 H$ (the zero for no neutrons is often omitted).
+Let us look at a few examples of nuclides expressed in the ${}^{A}{Z}X{N}$ notation.
+The nucleus of the simplest atom, hydrogen, is a single proton, or ${}^{1}{1}$ H (the zero for no neutrons is often omitted).
 To check this symbol, refer to the periodic table-you see that the atomic number Z of hydrogen is 1.
 Since you are given that there are no neutrons, the mass number A is also 1.
 Suppose you are told that the helium nucleus or α particle has two protons and two neutrons.
-You can then see that it is written ${}^4_2 He_2$.
+You can then see that it is written ${}^{4}{2}$ He2.
 There is a scarce form of hydrogen found in nature called deuterium; its nucleus has one proton and one neutron and, hence, twice the mass of common hydrogen.
-The symbol for deuterium is, thus, ${}^2_1 H_1$ (sometimes D is used, as for deuterated water $D_2 O$).
-An even rarer-and radioactive-form of hydrogen is called tritium, since it has a single proton and two neutrons, and it is written ${}^3_1 H_2$.
+The symbol for deuterium is, thus, ${}^{2}{1}$ H1 (sometimes D is used, as for deuterated water D2O).
+An even rarer-and radioactive-form of hydrogen is called tritium, since it has a single proton and two neutrons, and it is written ${}^{3}{1}$ H2.
 These three varieties of hydrogen have nearly identical chemistries, but the nuclei differ greatly in mass, stability, and other characteristics.
 Nuclei (such as those of hydrogen) having the same Z and different N s are defined to be isotopes of the same element.